Miltani/FFXIAddons/autowsmb/README.md

 #Auto WS and MB
+1.3.0:
+- Added function to MB only when the skillchain is at a certain step or above.

 1.2.2:
 - fixed using the wrong weapon skill when the first element of the weapon skill creates a skillchain of lower level than desired.
 (E.g Sniper Shot -> King's Justice trying for distortion when it would actually make scission)